pippinbarr/the-artist-is-present/process/to-do.md

 * ~~The classic thing of depth with the extra bit of fg by the door~~
 * **ADDED MESSAGE** ~~Ticket queue currently gets "joined" even if you bump into any person in the queue (not just the back person) - this mostly matters in terms of the message.
 The concern is that this queue isn't necessarily guaranteed to always flow left to right... though I suppose we could force the rate...??~~
 * ~~Enter ticket area with a ticket message~~

-* Ensure no more than 5 people can join ticket queue (plus player) based on the timing (and time of day?!
-Nah, just have a semi-steady flow, though also need a max length on the marina queue!)

 ## The performance
 * ~~Add tape collider~~